Documentation

 Travel Paths

-A colored trail (SlateBlue) shows each vehicle's recent path.
+A colored trail shows each vehicle's recent path.
 The trail is kept at up to the last ~0.5 km of travel.
 Older points are trimmed automatically as the vehicle moves.

 Map Controls

-• Fullscreen: Fullscreen button at the bottom-right
+• Fullscreen: Fullscreen button on the map

-• Layer switcher: Switch between map tile layers
+• Layer switcher: Switch between map tile layers (OpenStreetMap, Google, Yandex, Carto, MapTiler, and more — depending on which API keys are configured)

 • Auto-fit: On page load, the map automatically zooms to fit all vehicles with known locations